-It is almost obligatory these days for a photography blog to log down what equipment is being used.
+It’s pretty obligatory these days for a photography website to reveal what equipment is being used.
 Maybe it’s bragging, maybe it’s just a courtesy so someone in the market for some new hardware can see what results certain gear can get.
 For me, however, I find that a full and accurate model number appeals to my obsessive compulsive nature, so I like writing them down.
 There is also, I suppose, also an element of the former in there as well.

-When I upgraded to the 60D I realised I needed more than a standard kit lens, and I settled on this lens, giving me a nice wide focal range and minimising the need to swap out lenses any time anything happened more than a few yards away.
-It also has Canon’s really quite effective Image Stabilization technology, which allows me to get photos like this one (with a full second exposure) without a tripod.
+When I upgraded to the 60D I realised I needed more than a standard kit lens, and I decided to get a decent lens with as big a zoom range as possible, giving me a nice wide focal range and minimising the need to swap out lenses any time anything happened more than a few yards away.
+The 24-105 has Canon’s really quite effective Image Stabilization technology, which allows me to get pretty good results without a tripod (which is a piece of kit I rarely carry).

 Beyond my two main lenses, I have a couple of other more specialised lenses that allow me to play about and get some interesting results.
 This one is a macro lens, allowing me to focus on items only about 15cm in front of the glass, great for insects or extreme closeups.
 It has 1:1 reproduction, meaning whatever you’re photographing can appear up to life-size on the camera’s sensor, leading to some incredible closeups.
 The lack of Image Stabilization can be an issue in lower light however, and when you’re focusing really close with the widest aperture setting, the depth of field is millimetres thin – this lens, thankfully, has full-time manual override on the focus, so you can easily adjust if the autofocus hasn’t quite got it right.
+That said, the depth of field at f/2.8 is so tiny that your breathing and natural body tremors can cause the subject to sway in and out of focus.
+I call it ‘macro sway’ and the best thing to do is hold your breath and try to time firing the shutter to the right moment.
 The autofocus is also really fast.
 For times when you can lock off the camera and use a longer exposure, the aperture closes all the way in to f/32.

 The lens also focuses to infinity, and its big aperture allows for a nice shallow depth of field, which means I also intend to use it for some portrait work.
 It’s also useful for mid- to near-range wildlife photography, as you won’t have a problem with animals getting too close to be able to focus on them, unless they are actually intending to steal or eat you or your camera.